OhRai/onboarding-uwasic/docs/info.md

 ## How to test

-Explain how to use your project aaaa adsfafsasf adsfasfdas
+To test this project, I'm going to first test out the SPI protocol and give it both valid and invalid data.
+To test the PWM peripheral, I test it's frequency by calculating 1/period, then I test the duty cycle of the PWM with various percentages like 0%, 50%, and 100%.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any a
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any.